lammps/lammps/doc/src/fix_pimd.rst

    H_{eff} = & \bigg(\sum_{i=1}^P \frac{p_i^2}{2M_i}\bigg) + V_{eff} \\
    V_{eff} = & \sum_{i=1}^P \bigg[ \frac{mP}{2\beta^2 \hbar^2} (q_i - q_{i+1})^2 + \frac{1}{P} V(q_i)\bigg]

-$M_i$ is the fictitious mass of the $i$-th mode, and m is the actual mass of the atoms.
+:math:`M_i` is the fictitious mass of the :math:`i`-th mode, and m is the actual mass of the atoms.

 The interested user is referred to any of the numerous references on this methodology, but briefly, each quantum particle in a path integral